GoDaddy review: is it any good for website hosting?

 |Dedicated servers (from $129.99/mo)||An enterprise-level solution.|

 There’s a ton of options for all kinds of users and websites.
-Prices are actually average except for VPS hosting – it’s cheap.
-But if you’d look at server resources, every plan includes a lot.
+Prices are actually average except for cheap VPS hosting GoDaddy offers.
+But if you'd look at server resources, every plan includes a lot.
 More than what other average-priced hosts are offering.

 But today, I’ll be sticking to shared hosting.
 That’s the most popular option in general that suits the majority of smaller websites.